hkpeaks/peaks-consolidation/README.md

 Included in the framework, it cover a workflow management system that helps you manage your table partitions.
 Parallel streaming is a powerful technique for reading/writing files and querying algorithms.
 It can handle billions of rows on a desktop PC with only 8 cores and 32GB RAM.
 Instead of using arrow as an intermediate of in-memory dataset, parallel streaming performs byte-to-byte conversion of input bytearray directly throughout ETL processes to output bytearray.

-Currently, the frameowork offers the following open source ETL commands:-
+Currently, the framework offers the following open source ETL commands:-

 - ReadFile
 - WriteFile